Morphologically closes binary pixel stream

 Serialize the test image by calling the serializer object.

-Prepare to process pixels by preallocating output vectors.
+Prepare to process the pixel stream by preallocating output vectors.

 For each pixel in the padded frame, compute the morphed value.
-Monitor the control signals to determine latency of the object.
-The latency of a configuration depends on the number of active pixels in a line and the size of the neighborhood
+Monitor the control signals to determine the latency of the object.
+The latency of a configuration depends on the number of active pixels in a line and the size of the neighborhood.

 objLatency_cycles = 540

-Create a deserializer object with a format matching that of the serializer.
+Create a deserializer System object with a format that matches the serializer format.
 Convert the pixel stream to an image frame by calling the deserializer object.
 Display the resulting image.

 This object implements the algorithms described on the Closing block reference page.